 - Technical Section (25 marks): This section includes technical exercises & scales from memory.
 Some instruments have an ‘option 2’ consisting of technical exercises and ‘alternative to scales from memory’ exercises.

 - Musicianship Section (15 marks): This section includes two options, Reading skills and Listening Skills or Reading Skills and a Duet.

-    Please note that our contemporary syllabuses for Guitar & Drums have a different structure with 4 pieces and technical exercises and all pre-grades have 3 pieces and technical exercises.
+Please note that our contemporary syllabuses for Guitar, Drums & Singing have a different structure with 4 pieces and technical exercises and all pre-grades have 3 pieces and technical exercises.

 - Repeats are optional for MTB Exams, however, they are encouraged as they can offer opportunities to display greater dynamic and expressive variation.

 - All DC and DS marks should be observed (unless the syllabus specifies otherwise)